-Since research shows that roughly one in five Americans (children and adults) are coping with a mental health issue, odds your answer to at least one of those questions is, “yes.”
+Since research shows that roughly one in five Americans (children and adults) are coping with a mental health issue, odds are your answer to at least one of those questions is “yes.”

 Cast Light on the Topic of Mental Health

-Having open, frank, and honest conversations about mental health issues, their treatment, and to debunk certain myths is the best way to help you children understand more about this very misunderstood subject.
-Facilitating mental health conversations can feel easier said than done, so we’ve provided some things to think about as well as tips on how you can frame family discussions about mental health – in age appropriate ways.
+Having open, frank, and honest conversations about mental health issues, their treatment, and debunking certain myths is the best way to help your children understand more about this very misunderstood subject.
+Facilitating mental health conversations can feel easier said than done, so we’ve provided some things to think about as well as tips on how you can frame family discussions about mental health – in age-appropriate ways.

 How do you view mental health issues?

-Before you start any conversation with your children, it’s important for you and your partner (and, perhaps, other primary adult caregivers) think about your views of mental health.
-When you think about your own mental health or diagnoses of family, friends, coworkers, do you feel:
+Before you start any conversation with your children, you and your partner (and, perhaps, other primary adult caregivers) need to think about your views of mental health.
+When you think about your own mental health or the diagnoses of family, friends, coworkers, do you feel:

 Establishing where you are at, your thoughts and feelings, and identifying the language you use can illuminate where you need to be more clear before facilitating a conversation with children.